//EXHIBIT /BOOTHS /SCHOLARSHIP /FIRST_SIGNAL

 Custom booth builds

 Bringing your own stands, risers, standees, and signage?
 Encouraged.
-Larger total booth "builds" would require Center-approved vendors per Huntington Convention Center policy, so we're keeping it simple & skipping that for v1.0.
+Larger total booth "builds" would require Center-approved vendors per Huntington Convention Center policy, so we're keeping it simple.
+Not sure if your concept is a fit?
+Just shoot us an email at vendors@naese.co.

 On-site sales